garmoshka-mo/mo-wire/README.md

 Purpose:

+1. allows to trace rejections (analog of `throw` in sync code)
-1. reduces code of asyc functions
+1. reduces code of async functions (no need to define promises)
 1. metaphor of "thrown wire" is easier for understanding, than "chaining" which becomes a bit complicated at points, when promises returned to error/success handlers and passed to following ones.